tosin2013/cloud-native-guides/debug.md

 ![Inventory Status Bug Fixed]({% image_path debug-coolstore-bug-fixed.png %}){:width="800px"}

-Well done and congratulations for completing all the labs.
+Well done!
+You are ready for the next lab.